-These layers were integrated to provide a list of wetland resource units for prioritisation according to high ecological importance and high supply/demand of ecosystem services (Figure 3-3 and Table 2-5).
+These layers were integrated to provide a list of wetland resource units for prioritisation according to high ecological importance and high supply/demand of ecosystem services as well as through stakeholder engagement identification of important wetlands.
+Prioritised wetlands are presented for the Berg River Catchment, West Coast Catchments and G2 Catchments (Figure 3-3, Figure 3-4, Figure 3-5 and Table 3-12).